prakharsingh761979-del/Aura-app/README.md

-# AURA 👱🏻✨
+# AURA 👤✨

-AURA is an AI-powered grooming and styling advisor for men.
+AURA is an AI-powered personal styling app that analyzes your face and suggests the best hairstyle, dressing style, and colors for you.

-It analyzes face shape and skin tone to suggest:
-- Suitable hairstyles
+## Features
+- Face-based hairstyle suggestions
-- Clothing color combinations
+- Dressing and color recommendations
+- Simple, clean UI
+- Built with Flutter

+## Tech Stack
+- Flutter (Dart)
-- Grooming tips
+- Material UI

-Goal: Build confidence using science, not filters.
+- Future: Firebase, AI ML models

+## Status
+🚧 MVP in development

+## Vision
+To help anyone who wants to look confident and stylish. using AI-powered styling.